GerritCodeReview/plugins_its-base/src/main/resources/Documentation/config-common.md

 values are supported (default is `OPTIONAL`):

 MANDATORY
-:	 One or more issue-ids are required in the git commit message, otherwise
+:	 One or more issue-ids are required in the git commit message.
+The git push will
-	 the git push will be rejected.
+	 be rejected otherwise.

 SUGGESTED
 :	 Whenever the git commit message does not contain one or more issue-ids,